 Some refer to Microsoft as the greatest stock in the world.
-I understand why some refer to Microsoft that way, as it is one out of only two companies with an AAA credit rating (the other is Johnson & Johnson), it has delivered tremendous growth over the years, and their products don't seem to be in demand for years to come.
-The question is if now is the time to buy the stock?
-In this analysis, I will try to answer that question.
+I understand why some refer to Microsoft that way, as it is one of only two companies with an AAA credit rating (the other being Johnson & Johnson).
+Microsoft has delivered tremendous growth over the years, and their products are expected to be in demand for years to come.
+The question is, is now the time to buy the stock?
+In this analysis, I will attempt to answer that question.

 This is not a financial advice.
 I am not a financial advisor and I only do these posts in order to do my own analysis and elaborate about my decisions, especially for my copiers and followers.
 If you consider investing in any of the ideas I present, you should do your own research or contact a professional financial advisor, as all investing comes with a risk of losing money.
 You are also more than welcome to copy me.

 Since I have attended the workshop with Phil Town, I have decided to change the layout of my analyses a bit.
 I will do some more calculations and also briefly go through why the company has meaning to me.
 If you want to read more about how I evaluate a company, please go to "MY STRATEGY" on my website.

 For full disclosure, I should mention that at the time of writing this analysis, I do own Microsoft stocks.
 Microsoft currently represents 2,57% of my copy trading portfolio.
 If you would like to copy the portfolio or view the stocks I hold, you can find instructions on how to do so here.
 I see Microsoft as a compounding investment, and I don't expect to close the position any time soon.
 Despite being the owner of Microsoft, I will ensure that this analysis remains unbiased.
 If you want to buy shares or fractional shares in Microsoft, you can do so through eToro.